smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **CHECK CONSTRAINTS**

-To demonstrate `CHECK CONSTRAINTS`, let's start by creating a new table with the constraints.
-The below insert does not error and allows for the operation to take place.
+Let's start by creating a new table with the constraints to demonstrate' CHECK CONSTRAINTS'.
+The below insert does not error and allows the operation to occur.

 ```sql
 DROP TABLE IF EXISTS ##CheckConstraints;